 The other day, I sat down to watch The Office, a comedy I had loved so madly for years and years of my life.
 Instead of laughing at Michael Scott's (Steve Carrell) exaggerated antics, though, I found myself cringing.
 During one of his stunts, Michael outed his colleague, Oscar (Oscar Martinez).
-The entire scene seemed like bullying and workplace harassment, not like humor.
+The entire scene seemed like bullying and workplace harassment, not like humour.
 And yet: I knew, at one point in my life, I had thought this entire scene was funny — cringe-worthy, yes, but ultimately worthy of laughter.

 One of the side-effects of being a "woke" millennial is that I can't consume entertainment the way I did back in, say, 2007.
 Storylines that I once completely glossed over now come off as offensive or shocking.
 And hey — losing the innocence with which I once watched movies is a good thing.
 In the future, with any luck, we can make comedies in which the jokes aren't made at the expense of an ethnic group.
 We can make rom-coms in which one love interest doesn't single-mindedly stalk the other.
 We can eliminate all traces of date rape from teen movies.
-Our eyes have been opened to numerous flaws, especially in the current climate where sexual predators and nonconsensual behavior are being exposed almost daily.
+Our eyes have been opened to numerous flaws, especially in the current climate where sexual predators and nonconsensual behaviour are being exposed almost daily.